 - Theresa Libios, licensed professional counselor, EDMR therapist, and CES doctoral candidate.

-Human Centered Advocacy is a virtual 4-week course hosted by the Community Advocacy and Healing Project (CAHP).
-This course will provide a framework on how community members can advocate for sustainable change through a cultural, mindful, healing, and human-centered lens.
-Participants will learn to create, audit and adapt strategic plans for small businesses, creative projects, and community-oriented spaces.
+Human Centered Advocacy was a virtual 4-week course hosted by the Community Advocacy and Healing Project (CAHP).
+This course provided a framework on how community members can advocate for sustainable change through a cultural, mindful, healing, and human-centered lens.
+Participants learned to create, audit and adapt strategic plans for small businesses, creative projects, and community-oriented spaces.

 - Fatima Mann, Founder of CAHP, Lawyer, Yoga Instructor

 Community Education Exchange was a virtual 4-week course hosted by UT Austin’s Institute for Urban Policy Research & Analysis (IUPRA).
 This course provided community members with policy tools and resources that can be used to communicate information to city leaders related to their concerns for equity in the city’s K-12 public education.
 Participants learned about policymaking, specifically on how to write policy briefs and policy recommendations.